 Starting December 15th in 2021, people who wish to visit Mount Seymour Provincial Park between 7:00 am and 4:00 pm must reserve day passes online.
 The passes are free to book.
 However, there are a limited number of passes available every day.

 For more information about the passes, click BC Parks Day-Use Passes.

 Located in North Vancouver, Mount Seymour Provincial Park is just a 30-minute drive from downtown Vancouver.
 From the top of the mountain the park offers great views of the Vancouver, Mount Baker and Indian Arm Provincial Park.

 The place is popular for skiing, snowboarding and snowshoeing in winter, as well as hiking and biking in the summer.

 Mount Seymour is a great place to visit in the summer time.
 The park is equipped with picnic areas, washrooms and opportunities for bird and wildlife viewing.

 The park is also popular for hiking, mountain biking and other outdoor sports.

 Hiking at Mt.
 Seymour

 There are a total of 14 hiking trails found in Mount Seymour Provincial Park.
 Popular trails include ones to Dog Mountain and Mystery Lake.
 Both are relatively short and easy hikes that are popular with locals.
-Folk can also swim in Mystery Lake, although it may be a little chilly.
+Although it may be chilly, you can also swim in Mystery Lake.

 When you turn off Mt.
 Seymour Parkway on to Mt.
 Seymour Road on your way up the mountain to the provincial park, about 3 km up the road on your right is a small parking area.
 There is parking for only about half a dozen cars, so it’s not a big area.
 Here though you’ll find one of the access routes to the Baden Powell Trail.
 The hike from here to Quarry Rock is about 4 km one-way.